rikka-chunibyo/HIDPi/README.md

 If you're looking to run each individual command in the Python installer, follow this guide [HIDPi_Setup.md](https://github.com/rikka-chunibyo/HIDPi/refs/heads/master/markdowns/HIDPi_Setup.md).

 ### Troubleshooting and Customizing the Install
-If the install fails for whatever reason you can try installing it by following the AI-generated guide [HIDPi_Setup.md](https://github.com/rikka-chunibyo/HIDPi/refs/heads/master/markdowns/HIDPi_Setup.md), I have no clue if it's right, I didn't bother making it myself because the script hasn't failed for me.
-If the guide doesn't work feel free to create an issue and I'll rewrite it myself.
+If the install fails for whatever reason you can try installing it by following the AI-generated guide [HIDPi_Setup.md](https://github.com/rikka-chunibyo/HIDPi/refs/heads/master/markdowns/HIDPi_Setup.md).

 If you want to edit the reported device details, just edit these using nano before running the script.
 If using the tutorial you can easily change them before copying the commands. https://github.com/rikka-chunibyo/HIDPi/blob/5d8923c2a563fd5d4f914b0e31c02b067eabf2c9/code/HIDPi_Setup.py#L75-L77